-We answer this question by estimating household preferences over all Census tracts in Los Angeles using an infinite horizon, discrete-choice model that includes moving costs, and where households have preferences for consumption, housing and location-specific amenities.
-We allow preferences to vary across the population of renting households in Los Angeles by categorizing this population into one of 144 types.
+We estimate household preferences over all Census tracts in Los Angeles using an infinite horizon, discrete-choice model that includes moving costs, and where households have preferences for consumption, housing and location-specific amenities.
+We allow preferences to vary across the population of renting households by categorizing the population into 144 types.
 We estimate preferences separately for each type.